 Use training to end non-stop barking

 Some dogs, like mine, need a little extra, and we’d put some hemp oil in his food before the first few therapy sessions.
-Although the benefits of hemp oil are not well documented in animals, it should be a reasonable substitute to prescription anxiety medications.
+Although hemp oil benefits are not well documented in animals, they should be a reasonable substitute to prescription anxiety medications.

 Vicky Ward is a neuropsychologist with a deep interest in holistic health, nutrition, and fitness.
 Her hobbies include yoga, jogging, and cooking.
 When she’s not working, she can be found reading Christian fiction or taking a nap.